Deokishisu/FRLG-Plus/FEATURES.md

 	* All Kanto Pokémon, along with select Johto Pokémon (in the Sevii Islands), will be available in one playthrough.
 Most Hoenn Pokémon will still need to be traded for. []
 - Infinite TM usage.
 TM prices have been modified to reflect this.
 - Expanded item pockets. []
-- Move Tutors will charge after the first time they teach a move, allowing infinite tutor uses at a cost. []
+- Move Tutors will charge after the first time they teach a move, allowing infinite tutor uses at a cost.
+Frenzy Plant, Blast Burn, and Hydro Cannon can be tutored infinitely for free, and no longer have a friendship requirement to learn.
 - Abilities have effects in the OW like in Emerald. []
 - LGPE-style bonus Premier Balls in shops.
 - Hold B while surfing to go faster.